Loading Events

 This is a collaborative project between the University of Minnesota’s Weisman Art Museum, the University of Minnesota’s Itasca Biological Field Station and A Studio in the Woods within Tulane University Bywater Institute.

-Rebecca Dallinger is the Curator-in-Residence for The Big River Continuum at the Itasca Biological Station and the Target Studio for Creative Collaboration at Weisman Museum.
+Rebecca Dallinger is the Curator-in-Residence for The Big River Continuum at the Itasca Biological Station and the Target Studio for Creative Collaboration at the Weisman Museum.
 She has an extensive background in community organizing and rural arts development.
 She lives in Ogema, MN.